innovationOUtside/jupyter_anywidget_pglite/README.md

 ```

-To run mutliple SQL statements in the same cell, use the `-m / --multiple-statements` flag (default: `False`) when calling the cell block magic.
-This will naively split the query on each `;` character and run each split item as a separate command.
+To run multiple SQL statements in the same cell, use the `-m / --multiple-statements` flag (default: `False`) when calling the cell block magic.
+This will naively split the query on each `;` character, and then run each split item as a separate command.
 The response will be set to the response from the final query.

 Having made a query onto the database via a magic cell, we can retrieve the response: